Roland Harper

-Roland Harper (born February 28, 1953) is a former professional American football player who played running back for eight seasons for the Chicago Bears.
-He was selected in the 17th and final round of the 1975 draft from Louisiana Tech.
+Roland Harper (born February 28, 1953) is an American former professional football player who was a fullback for eight seasons with the Chicago Bears of the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs before being selected in the 17th and final round of the 1975 NFL draft.
 He was a starting fullback known in his playing days as a punishing blocker who opened holes in opposing defenses for star halfback Walter Payton.
 Harper ranks sixth on the Bears' all-time rushing list with 3,044 yards and 15 TDs on 757 carries in seven seasons.
 Harper was inducted into the Louisiana Tech University Athletic Hall of Fame in 1986.